 Berrington et al. highlighted the risk of radiationand neck CTA is particularly important due to the large scanning area and the sensitivity of organs such as the lens and thyroid.
 However, lowering the radiation dose can degrade CT density resolution, increasing noise and affecting lesion detection.
-Advances CT imaging hardware and in software help compensate for the loss of image quality under low-dose conditions.
-FBP, which reconstructs images by applying high-pass filters compared to other reconstruction algorithms.
+Advances CT imaging hardware and software help compensate for the loss of image quality under low-dose conditions.
+FBP, which reconstructs images by applying high-pass filters and inverse projection, is fast and stable but produces increased noise, especially in larger patients or low-dose scans19-21.
+IR methods reduce noise, but at high weights, they can introduce blurring artifacts that compromise diagnostic accuracy, and limit their clinical use.
+Balancing radiation dose reduction with image quality and diagnostic precision remains a challenge.
+Recently, DLIR has emerged as a promising solution, offering superior noise reduction and improved image quality in low-dose head CT compared to other reconstruction algorithms.